jasp-stats/jasp-desktop/Resources/Help/analyses/ancova.md

 - VS-MPR: Vovk-Sellke Maximum *p*-ratio.

 ##### Q-Q Plot:
 With Q-Q plot the normality of the residuals can be inspected visually.
-The theoretical quantiles are presented on the x-axis and standardized residuals on y-axis.
+The theoretical quantiles are displayed on the x-axis and standardized residuals on y-axis.
 The more dots are on the diagonal line, the more the data are normally distributed.

 #### Contrasts:
 Deviation/Simple/Difference/Helmert/Repeated/Polynomial Contrast: